Jsparrow/jsparrow.github.io/docs/rules/replace-j-unit3-test-cases.md

 remediationCost: 15

 description:
-    This rule migrates JUnit 3 tests to either JUnit JUpiter or JUnit 4 depending on the most up-to-date JUnit version available in the classpath.
+    This rule migrates JUnit 3 tests to either JUnit Jupiter or JUnit 4 depending on the most up-to-date JUnit version available in the classpath.
 tags: ["Java 8", "Testing", "JUnit"]
 ---